giacomoorsi/OpenRitardi/README.md

 # Website
 The website is available at [openritardi.it](https://openritardi.it)

+# OpenRitardi datasets
+We publish tutorials on how to use OpenRitardi data and replicate our analysis.
+We welcome contribution with new processing ideas and visualization.
+You can find more information [here](data.md).

 # Contribution
 Contribution is welcome!
 Please use the [Roadmap](https://github.com/giacomoorsi/OpenRitardi/issues/1) to suggest new features, feel free to open new issues.